 A description of the relationship between the DHS Cyber Resilience Review (CRR) and the Cybersecurity Framework can be found at the DHS Web site.

 While the Framework was born through U.S. policy, it is not a "U.S. only" Framework.
 Private sector stakeholders made it clear from the outset that global alignment is important to avoid confusion and duplication of effort, or even conflicting expectations in the global business environment.
 These needs have been reiterated by multi-national organizations.
 The importance of international standards organizations and trade associations for acceptance of the Framework's approach has been widely recognized.
 Some countries and international entities are adopting approaches that are compatible with the framework established by NIST, and others are considering doing the same.
+The Framework has been translated into several other languages.
 NIST has been holding regular discussions with many nations and regions, and making noteworthy internationalization progress.
 NIST is actively engaged with international standards-developing organizations to promote adoption of approaches consistent with the Framework.

 The Cybersecurity Framework provides the underlying cybersecurity risk management principles that support the new Cyber-Physical Systems (CPS) Framework.
 The CPS Framework document is intended to help manufacturers create new CPS that can work seamlessly with other smart systems that bridge the physical and computational worlds.